tiby312/broccoli-project/report/src/ch2-construction-vs-query.md

 If you are simulating moving elements, it might seem slow to rebuild the tree every iteration.
 But from benching, most of the time querying is the cause of the slowdown.
 Rebuilding is always a constant load, but the load of the query can vary wildly depending on how many elements are overlapping.

-Any kind of heuristics or caching strategy to speed up construction will result in a less optimal partitioning of the space which the querying side will pay for.
-Therefore it is not worth it.
+We don't want to speed up construction but produce a worse partitioning as a result because that would slow down querying and that is what can dominate easily.
 Instead we can focus on speeding up the construction of an optimal partitioning.
 This can be done via parallelism.
 Sorting the aabbs that sit on dividing lines may seem slow, but we can get this for 'free' essentially because it can be done after we have already split up the children nodes.
 So we can finish sorting a node while the children are being worked on.
 Rebuilding the first level of the tree does take some time, but it is still just a fraction of the entire building algorithm in some crucial cases, provided that it was able to partition almost all the aabbs into two planes.

-For example, in a bench where inside of the collision call-back function I do a reasonable collision response with 80_000 aabbs, if there are 0.8 times (or 65_000 ) collisions or more, querying takes longer than rebuilding.
-For your system, it might be impossible for there to even be 0.8 * n collisions, in which case building the tree will always be the slower part.
-For many systems, 0.8 * n collisions can happen.
-For example if you were to simulate a 2d ball-pit, every ball could be touching 6 other balls [Circle Packing](https://en.wikipedia.org/wiki/Circle_packing).
-So in that system, there are around 3 * n collisions.
-So in that case, querying is the bottle neck.
-With liquid or soft-body physics, the number can be every higher. up to n * n.

 Additionally, we have been assuming that once we build the tree, we are just finding all the colliding pairs of the elements.
 In reality, there might be many different queries we want to do on the same tree.
 So this is another reason we want the tree to be built to make querying as fast as possible, because we don't know how many queries the user might want to do on it.
 In addition to finding all colliding pairs, its quite reasonable the user might want to do some k_nearest querying, some rectangle area querying, or some raycasting.